Books for Sale

 was reprinted in 2019 by the Coach House Museum and the new edition now

 has an index.
-Price is $39.00 and it is available only from the museum.
+Price is $39.00 (plus postage) and it is available in person from the museum,

 The Purchase and Settlement of the Manchester Block